Summary: Definition and Drivers of Stagflation

 Stagflation is a macro environment where being short financial assets and long cash do well.
 We reveal how to survive in this environment in our latest Asset Allocation Update: Fragile Markets and Cash.

-Stagflation is the persistent combination of negative growth and high inflation.
+Stagflation occurs when high inflation combines with negative growth for an extended period.
 Stagflation is a macro environment that is bad for both bonds and stocks.

 Stagflation is caused by shocks, such as the current commodities price shock or the pandemic, that weaken the economy productive capacity.